ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 One thing to notice is that we set the base URI prefix to `ipfs://` in the constructor.
 When we set a metadata URI for each token in the `mintToken` function, we don't need to store the prefix, since the base contract's `tokenURI` accessor function will apply it to each token's URI.

-It's important to note that this contract is **not production ready** for most values of "production," because it doesn't include any [access controls](https://docs.openzeppelin.com/contracts/3.x/access-control) that limit which accounts are allowed to call the `mintToken` function.
+It's important to note that this contract is **not production ready** for most values of "production," because it doesn't include any [access controls][docs-openzeppelin-access-control] that limit which accounts are allowed to call the `mintToken` function.
 If you decide to develop a production platform based on Minty, please explore the access control patterns that are available and consider which should apply for your platform's access model.

 #### Deploying the Contract